-

 Bruce Springsteen with the Sessions Band — Live in Dublin (3LP)

-Creedence Clearwater Revival - Cosmo's Factory (Red Coloured LP)
+Creedence Clearwater Revival — Pendulum (Tan & Smoke Coloured LP)

 A RECORD STORE CURATED FROM THE BLUES AND JAZZ MUSICAL LINEAGE